Western Migrations logo

 There are multiple ways to access mapped migrations on this site:

 1. Explore by Individual Herd.
-The website is organized around individual big-game herds.
+The website is organized around individual big game herds.
 You can navigate the map, zoom into a region of interest, and select a particular herd to learn more.
 Once on the page for a specific herd, you can download the available mapping layers using the button located on the lower-left panel.
-These herd-level pages also provide links to the corresponding report sections from the USGS Ungulate Migrations of the Western United States series where the herd’s corridor was published.
+These herd-level pages also provide links to the corresponding report sections from the USGS Ungulate Migrations of the Western United States series where the herd’s corridor was originally published.
 In instances where a more comprehensive update was published in a later report volume, the derived mapping layers from the most recent report publication are viewable through this site.

 2. Use the Query Tool.
 For more targeted searches, the query tool allows you to filter migrations by criteria such as species, state, or land ownership.
 For example, you might request all migrations that overlap national parks or all mule deer migrations occurring in California.
 When a query is completed, a customized download will be available containing just the selected migrations.